thebigsleepjoe/TTT-Bots-2/README.md

 User customization/administration:
 1. 📃 Difficulty settings; make bots more accurate, have better hearing, etc.
 2. 📃 Enable RDMing for the true multiplayer experience
-3. 📃 Disable text chatter that isn't strictly utilitarian (e.g., traitor bots sharing plans)
+3. ✅ Customization to disable text chatter based off of priority level
 4. 📃 Bot quotas: always have X bots, or fill to X total players
 5. 📃 Ban certain traits from being selected, have a UI to explain assigned traits
 6. 📃 Have a full UI for bot customization